macimax/WIKI_STEPMANIA/ssc.md

 # NOTE DATA

 After these tags have been set, you can now start setting up the notedata.
 (Charts/Steps as StepMania would call it.)

+All timing related tags can also be used in the notedata section.
+Combo, Tickcount, Attacks, keysounds, also works. #MUSIC also works in the notedata section allowing you to have different songs for each steps, although in multiplayer it will pick the master player's song.

+\#DISPLAYBPM also seems to be supported in this section, but no theme displays per-chart BPMs.

 ## \#NOTEDATA